mieweb/docs/content/functions/injection-immunization-management/injection-tab-with-chirp-interface.md

 * <strong>Egg allergy alert:</strong> When you select other specific injections or immunizations to record, some specific injections will also look for egg allergies and give you an alert.
 These injections that look for egg allergies and give a pop-up alert are: MMR, Influenza split (incl.purified surface antigen), Influenza whole, Influenza NOS, Influenza live intranasal, Rabies intramuscular injection, Rabies intradermal injection, Rabies NOS and Yellow Fever.
 * <strong>Contraindications:</strong> This is an optional field that is on by default.
 If you wish to have it turned on, you will see a contraindications field you can select from and the rest of the fields minimize for documenting.
 * <strong>Administering Location:</strong> If your practice only has 1 location it will automatically populate this field.
 If your practice has several locations programmed into {{% system-name %}} , use the drop-down arrow to select the correct location of where the injection was administered.
-If you have a location selected here, it considers this injection an <em>in-house</em> injection.
+If you have a location selected here, it considers this injection an in-house injection.
 Meaning, the injection was administered at your location.
 If a location is selected here, you will be required then to fill out the Manufacturer and Expiration Date fields.
 These are required fields if a location is specified.
-If the injection was given elsewhere and you are just documenting the injection for records, select <em>No Location</em> and it will not make those other fields required to fill out.
+If the injection was given elsewhere and you are just documenting the injection for records, select No Location and it will not make those other fields required to fill out.
 * <strong>Vial / Lot #:</strong> Enter the vial and/or lot # of the serum.
 * <strong>Manufacturer:</strong> Enter the manufacturer's name if desired.
 The system will attempt to auto-complete your typing.
 It will give you choices that match and you can highlight and select if you wish.
 Otherwise, you can continue to free-type in text.
 This is a required field if you have chosen a location.
-If you leave the location field set to <em>No Location</em>, this will not be required.
+If you leave the location field set to No Location, this will not be required.
 * <strong>NDC:</strong> National Drug Code pulls the 10 or 11-digit code that represents the injection.
 * <strong>Expiration Date:</strong> Enter expiration from the vial.
 This is a required field if you have chosen a location.
-If you leave the location field set to <em>No Location</em>, this will not be required.
+If you leave the location field set to No Location, this will not be required.
 * <strong>Administering Date:</strong> Automatically pops-up today's date and current time.
 Change date or time to when the injection was given.
 * <strong>Administrator:</strong> The Administrator will default to the logged in user.
 Use the autocomplete to change the name of the administrator if not the logged in user.
 * <strong>Route:</strong> Select the route of the injection, if you wish, from the drop-down of choices.
 * <strong>Site:</strong> Select the site the injection was given from the drop-down of choices.
-You can select <em>Other</em> and it will open a free-text field for you to type in.
+You can select Other and it will open a free-text field for you to type in.
 Your MIE Implementer can change a system setting to show all or a limited choice of sites to list.
 * <strong>Dose:</strong> Enter the dose of the injection.
 * <strong>Strength:</strong> Enter the strength of the injection.
 * <strong>Series #:</strong> Enter the number of the series for this injection record.
 Example: Patient is here for 2nd Hepatitis B shot.
 You would enter a 2 in this field as it is the patient's 2nd shot in the Hepatitis B series.